atlanmod/scalable-views-heterogeneous-models/README.md

 ## Running the benchmarks with the Docker image
 With Docker installed, you only have to fetch the pre-built image.
-In order to run the benchmarks, you first need to create the models.  **Note**: if you use the defaults settings, you will need around 21GB of free space on disk in order to generate the models.
+In order to run the benchmarks, you first need to create the models.
+Note: if you use the defaults settings, you will need around **21GB of free space** on disk in order to generate the models.

 0. First, create an empty directory that will hold the models and views: